Anterior Ankle Impingement

 Background and Clinical Presentation

-Early on, treatment can focus on stretching, physical therapy, over-the-counter medications, shoe inserts, and injections.
-Some potentially effective non-operative treatments are:
+Early on, anterior ankle impingement treatment focuses on stretching, physical therapy, over-the-counter medications, shoe inserts, and injections.
+Some potentially effective non-operative treatments for anterior ankle impingement are:

 - Use of a Slightly Elevated Heel: Using a shoe with 1-1.5” heel (or adding a heel lift inside the shoe) means that the foot does not need to come up as far in the course of normal walking.
 Therefore, less impingement occurs and patients will tend to be less symptomatic.